 Is Washington, D.C. a no-fault state?

 The short answer is that D.C. is a no-fault state.
 But it is not that simple.
-Washington, D.C.’s law on PIP coverage can be found under §31-2404.
+Washington, D.C.’s law on PIP coverage appears under §31-2404.
 Personal Injury Protection of the Code of the District of Columbia.
-A misconception we frequently encounter is that everyone has PIP coverage.
-However, as found under §31-2404(a)(1), an insurer is required only to offer PIP coverage to its insured.
-In other words, it is not required that the insured issue such coverage.
-This section details when PIP benefits are available to an insured.
-An additional complexity is that PIP or Med-pay will not extend if the medical bills are over a certain amount.
-There are more complexities in the insurance case law that require a closer examination in practice.
+A misconception we frequently encounter is that everyone automatically has PIP coverage.
+However, as §31-2404(a)(1) explains, an insurer must only offer PIP coverage to its insured.
+In other words, the law does not require the insured to carry such coverage, so many drivers decline it without realizing the consequences.
+This section also details what an insured must do to obtain the coverage.
+The rule applies even if you are not a resident of D.C. but are driving your car through the District.